LivePersonInc/messaging-window-sdk/README.md

 ## Introduction

 This Messaging Window SDK for the LiveEngage Messaging Window API will make building custom messaging windows and javascript applications efficient and stable.
 The SDK does a lot of the work of connecting to UMS, subscribing to notifications, and managing the conversation for you.
+It was developed by Robert Lester.
+The documentation is maintained by Eden Kupermintz.

 This library requires only an active LiveEngage account #.